jeffdgr8/kotbase/docs/site/platforms.md

 https://docs.couchbase.com/couchbase-lite/current/objc/gs-install.html#lbl-install-tabs).
 The version should match the major and minor version of Kotbase, e.g. CouchbaseLite {{ version_short }}.x for Kotbase {{ version_full }}.

-The [Kotlin CocoaPods Gradle plugin](https://kotlinlang.org/docs/native-cocoapods.html) can also be used to generate a [Podspec](https://guides.cocoapods.org/syntax/podspec.html) for your project that includes the `CouchbaseLite` dependency.
+The [Kotlin CocoaPods Gradle plugin]( https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-cocoapods-overview.html) can also be used to generate a [Podspec](https://guides.cocoapods.org/syntax/podspec.html) for your project that includes the `CouchbaseLite` dependency.
 Use `linkOnly = true` to link the dependency without generating Kotlin Objective-C interop:

-??? example "CocoaPods plugin"
+!!! example "CocoaPods plugin"

     === "Enterprise Edition"